• Skip to main content

 Jerome Loughridge

-Since leaving Baylor, Jerome Loughride’s (BA,’ 95) career path has been anything but linear.
+Since leaving Baylor, Jerome Loughridge’s (BA,’ 95) career path has been anything but linear.
 Having held key positions in higher education, private equity, the energy sector, and public service, Loughridge credits his time as a University Scholar for helping him to succeed in vastly different lines of work and leadership--and to do so with a grounded understanding of his calling.

 Read More